divaprotocol/oracles/docs/Tellor.md

 It's important to note that rewards can only be claimed after the final value has been submitted and confirmed in the DIVA Protocol by successfully calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function.
 This function can be triggered by anyone to transfer the rewards to the eligible reporter.

 The function executes the following steps in the following order:
+* Check that pool has already been confirmed.
 * Check whether the caller has provided any tipping tokens in the `_tippingTokens` array.
 If tipping tokens are provided, the function will proceed with the following steps.
 If not, the function will skip these steps.
    * Retrieve the tip amount for the pool in the specified tipping token.
    * Set the tip amount to zero to prevent multiple payouts in case the same tipping token is provided multiple times.